-In the fifth instalment of his series on property development Bryce Yardney, Property Strategist at Metropole Property Strategists, explains in detail how to secure funding for your real estate development project.
+In the fifth instalment of his series on property development Bryce Yardney, property development Specialist at Metropole Property explains in detail how to secure funding for your real estate development project.

 Before you commence any development project, it is obviously crucial to first establish how much you can borrow and how you will be able to manage all associated costs of the development.

 As a property developer you will have to understand finance and what the banks look for when lending for development projects, which is very different to how they assess financing a simple buy and hold investment.

 Today lenders are allergic to risk and look after their own safety first so when deciding whether to finance your project they will assess the risk, firstly with regard to you as an individual and your ability to repay the loan, and then on the viability of the development itself.